cartoon-raccoon/cogsy/README.md

 ```
 Read the Arch Wiki article on Rust for more information.

-## Install
+## Installation
 **macOS, Windows, and Linux**

-Cogsy cannot be installed yet, but once it is released, it can be installed from crates.io, the official Rust package registry:
+Cogsy can be installed from crates.io, the official Rust package registry:

 `cargo install cogsy`